-Urinary incontinence is the involuntary loss of urine.
-This means that the individual is incapable of holding their bladder.
+Urinary incontinence is the involuntary leakage of urine.
+This means that the individual is incapable of controlling their bladder.
 It appears at different stages of life and is more common in women.
-Learn about some natural remedies that may help to control urinary incontinence in this article.

 Urinary incontinence is much more than expelling a little urine when sneezing, coughing, laughing or lifting something heavy.
 It’s a hygienic problem that often affects the patient psychologically and reduces their quality of life.